Qualyn-bliss/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map is used to loop through and take items from one array and make it into another array.

+.reduce is used to get a single value from an array.

+.filter is used to filter through and find things in the array depending on the conditional statement.

 2. Explain the difference between a callback and a higher order function.

+a higher order function is a function that takes another function as an argument.

+a callback function is a function that is passes to another function and can be called by the other function.

 3. Explain what a closure is.

+is a function enclosed that references outer function.

 4. Describe the four principles of the 'this' keyword.

+window binding- shouldnt be used and is considered an error, it will return the window because it has not been specified enough.

+implicit binding - objects with methods are being referenced its whats to the left of the period.

+explicit binding - using .call/.apply/.bind is explicit binding that passes in an argument that this is referring to.

+new binding - used in constructor functions, when the function is invoked using the new keyword this points to the newly created object.

 5. Why do we need super() in an extended class?

+super is used to make sure the new class inherits the properties from the parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.